 Websites that deals in retrieving and providing any kind of data to the users like e-mail providers, online shopping websites, online banking websites, job portals, online retailing and trading websites, social networking sites, payment processors, and any website that carries user’s information and stores in the database or have login forms and payment procedures must need an SSL certificate.

 Also, those websites which use third-party payment processors like “PayPal” do not compulsorily need to have an “HTTPS” (SSL certificate).
 However, it is found that more than 50% of people do not trust an unsecured website.
-For safety concerns, they prefer to buy from those websites which protected by (SSL) “HTTPS”.
+For safety concerns, they prefer to buy from those websites which are protected by (SSL) “HTTPS”.

 Related Posts :